 You might think: "Yeah, so what?"

 But did you know that EACH MONTH, you should use the pull rod to clean your top air channel?
-This is often overlooked, and potentially FATAL to your outdoor boiler.
+This is often overlooked, and potentially FATAL to your outdoor wood burner.

 How Is This Done?